ldfrancis/multi_agent_tennis/README.md

 Last project for DRLND.

 The environment involves two agents controlling rackets to bounce a ball over a net.
-The observation is continuous with 8 dimensions corresponding to the position and velocity of the ball and racket.
+The observation is continuous with 24 values corresponding to the position and velocity of the ball and racket.
 The  action space is continuous being a 2 dimensional vector corresponding to the movement of the racket towards the net, and jumping.
 An agent receives a reward of 0.1 for hitting the ball over the net and -0.01 for letting the ball hit the ground or go out of bounds.